 How to make Pumpkin Chili

 First, brown the ground beef over medium heat in a large soup pot or Dutch Oven.
-When the beef is about halfway browned, add the onion, red bell pepper, and sweet potato.
+Add the onion, red bell pepper, and sweet potato when the beef is about halfway browned.
 Continue cooking until the beef is browned and the onions and bell pepper are soft.
-Then reduce the heat to low and add the garlic, chili powder, ground cumin, paprika, and cinnamon.
-Stir while cooking for about 1 minute.

-- Peel the sweet potatoes because they have coarse thick skins.
+- Peel the sweet potatoes because they have coarse, thick skins.

 - Garnish with sour cream, chopped cilantro, green onions, homemade tortilla chips, pepitas (pumpkin seeds), minced red onion, shredded cheddar cheese, or minced jalapeno.